 Estimating the supply and disappearance of U.S. wheat is a joint effort of several agencies of USDA's Wheat Interagency Commodity Estimates Committee (ICEC).
 Through the wheat ICEC, USDA estimates supply and use variables for each of the five U.S. classes of wheat.
-These estimates are published monthly in World Agricultural Supply and Demand Estimates (WASDE), and changes in the estimates from month-to-month are explained in ERS' monthly Wheat Outlook.
+These estimates are published monthly in World Agricultural Supply and Demand Estimates (WASDE), and month-to-month changes in the estimates are explained in the Economic Research Service monthly Wheat Outlook.

 Food Use Data

 Domestic food use of wheat must be estimated indirectly because no data are collected on actual consumption of wheat in the United States.
-Estimates are made on a monthly basis.
+Estimates are made monthly.
 The estimate is the sum of wheat milled for flour, net imports (imports minus exports) of flour and wheat products (only wheat products used for food, products used for feed are excluded), and nonflour wheat use (grain processed in some way other than milling).

-Monthly estimates of all wheat and durum grain milled and flour and millfeed produced are calculated by ERS using quarterly data from the U.S. Department of Commerce, U.S. Census Bureau.
-Monthly ERS food import and export estimates are a subset of the monthly wheat import and export estimates made by ERS using monthly trade data from the Census Bureau.
+Monthly estimates of all wheat and durum grain milled and flour and millfeed produced are calculated by Economic Research Service (ERS) using quarterly data from the U.S. Department of Commerce, Bureau of the Census.
+Monthly food import and export estimates are a subset of the monthly wheat import and export estimates made by ERS using monthly trade data from the Bureau of the Census.
 The Census flour and wheat product trade data are converted to ERS estimates of grain-equivalent bushels of wheat.
 The estimate for nonflour wheat use is made by ERS.

 Annual season-average price for all wheat, rye, and each of the five classes of wheat is based on monthly prices received by farmers weighted by monthly marketings.
 These prices are from USDA's National Agricultural Statistics Service.

-The season-average price for all wheat for the current marketing year is published in World Agricultural Supply and Demand Estimates as a projected price range.
+The season-average price for all wheat for the current marketing year is published in World Agricultural Supply and Demand Estimates.

-The monthly, cash-bid prices for various classes and grades of wheat at principal U.S. wheat markets are from USDA's Agricultural Marketing Service.
-The monthly market prices for Canada, Australia, and the Netherlands (Rotterdam) are calculated by ERS from weekly prices from the International Grains Council's Grain Market Report.
-The monthly prices for Argentina are from Republica Argentina, Secretaria de Agricultura, Ganaderia, Pesca y Alimentos (SAGPyA).
+The monthly, cash-bid prices for various classes and grades of wheat at principal U.S. wheat markets are calculated based on daily prices from USDA's Agricultural Marketing Service.
+The monthly market prices for Canada, Australia, and Argentina are calculated by the Economic Research Service based on daily prices from the International Grains Council.

 Import and Export Data

-Data Discrepancies (July 18, 2008): Durum exports shown in Yearbook Table 22 are those reported by the U.S. Census Bureau and differ from current USDA annual and quarterly estimates for the same periods.
-Current USDA estimates reflect unresolved discrepancies between Census Bureau data and data collected by USDA's Foreign Agricultural Service under the export sales reporting system.
+Data Discrepancies (July 18, 2008): Durum exports shown in Yearbook Table 22 are those reported by the U.S. Bureau of the Census and differ from current USDA annual and quarterly estimates for the same periods.
+Current USDA estimates reflect unresolved discrepancies between Bureau of the Census data and data collected by USDA's Foreign Agricultural Service under the export sales reporting system.

-Monthly ERS wheat and wheat product import and export estimates are made by ERS using monthly trade data from the U.S. Department of Commerce, U.S. Census Bureau.
+Monthly Economic Research Service (ERS) wheat and wheat product import and export estimates are made by ERS using monthly trade data from the U.S. Department of Commerce, U.S. Bureau of the Census.
 These monthly import and export estimates include both food and feed traded items.

-Estimates of flour supply and disappearance for all wheat and durum are made by ERS using quarterly flour production data and monthly trade data for wheat products (including flour) from the U.S. Department of Commerce, U.S. Census Bureau.
-Per capita estimates of wheat flour disappearance (pounds of flour/person) are made using population data from the U.S. Department of Commerce, Bureau of Economic Analysis.
+Estimates of flour supply and disappearance for all wheat and durum are made by ERS using quarterly flour production data and monthly trade data for wheat products (including flour) from the U.S. Department of Commerce, Bureau of the Census.
+Per capita estimates of wheat flour disappearance (pounds of flour/person) are made using population data from the U.S. Department of Commerce, Bureau of the Census.
 The population series used is a calendar-year average of monthly estimates of residents plus Armed Forces overseas.

 Wheat grain, flour, and byproduct prices and average flour extraction rates at Kansas City and Minneapolis are used to estimate quarterly and marketing year profitability in these two milling centers.
 The wheat milled in Kansas City is No. 1 hard red winter, 13-percent protein and the flour produced is bakers standard patent.
 The wheat milled in Minneapolis is No. 1 dark northern spring, 14-percent protein and the flour produced is spring standard patent.
 The byproducts are middlings and bran.
 Monthly cash-bid grain prices and mid-month wholesale prices for the byproducts are from USDA's Agricultural Marketing Service.
 The mid-month flour wholesale prices are from Sosland Publishing Company's Milling and Baking News Market Fax.